Rubs007/Rubs007/README.md

 - 👋 Hi, I’m @Rubs007
 - 👀 I’m interested in videogames and learn a little bit
-- 🌱 I’m currently learning visual studio code and database
+- 🌱 I’m currently studying Data Science
 - 📫 How to reach me zuritaruben11@gmail.com

 <!---